Leleat/Tiling-Assistant/README.md

 ## Installation

 You can install it via https://extensions.gnome.org.
-Alternatively (or if you want an up-to-date version), download `tiling-assistant@leleat-on-github` and move it to your extensions folder.
-Local extensions are in `~/.local/share/gnome-shell/extensions/`.
-After moving the folder to the correct location, restart the GNOME shell (`Alt`+`F2` -> enter `r`.
-On **Wayland** you need to logout).
+Alternatively (or if you want an up-to-date version), download / clone the repository and run the `scripts/build.sh` script with the `-i` flag.

 ## Translations